-As per Regulation 34 (2) (f) of the Listing Regulations, (corresponding to provisions of Clause 55 of the Listing Agreement), listed companies shall submit, as part of their Annual Reports, Business Responsibility Reports, describing the initiatives taken by them from an environmental, social and governance perspective, in the prescribed format.
-This provision is applicable to top 500 listed companies based on market capitalization as on 31st March, 2020.
-The Business Responsibility Report of the Company for the financial year ended on 31st March, 2020 has been provided separately as Annexure-6 and forming part of the Annual Report.
+Regulation 34 (2) (f) of the Listing Regulations as amended by SEBI (Listing Obligations and Disclosure Requirements) (Second Amendment) Regulations, 2021 w.e.f.
+05-05-2021 top 1000 listed companies based on market capitalization as on 31st March of every year, shall submit Business Responsibility Report as part of their Annual Report, describing the initiatives taken by them from an environmental, social and governance perspective, in the prescribed format.
+The Business Responsibility Report of the Company for the financial year ended on 31st March, 2021 has been provided separately as Annexure-6 and forming part of the Annual Report.